-In 2018 I led an article template redesign, conceiving of both a new page template, and component based system which could provide a shared infrastructure for several uniquely branded verticals.
-This was a giant undertaking, so we tackled it by breaking it into several stages.
-1) header and navigation 2) lede area 3) recirculation and ad frequency including the desktop right rail 4) lower article 5) article body, including image system, and all in-story components.
-Overall, this redesign has achieved a less disruptive reader experience, a more intuitive producer experience, increased ad impressions, and a sophisticated aesthetic that finally matches the quality of editorial, that has the finish of a premium subscription product.
+In 2018 I led an article redesign, conceiving of both a new system of page templates, and an expansion of a component based system which could provide a shared set of building blocks for 5 unique brands.
+This was a giant undertaking, so we tackled it by breaking it down into several phases.
+1) page header and navigation 2) lede area 3) recirculation and a display ad interruption framework including the desktop right rail 4) lower article 5) article body, including image system, and all in-story components.
+Overall, this redesign has achieved a less disruptive reader experience, a more intuitive producer experience, increased ad impressions, and in the words of former New York editor in chief Adam Moss, "achieved a sophisticated aesthetic that finally matches the quality of editorial, with the polish of a premium product worth paying for".

 My Role: senior art director & Lead product designer

-Prior to this redesign, article templates were designed primarily for desktop, pre dating the shift to a more responsive design.
-Article designs were pretty basic, not a cohesive system with any hierarchy.
-So we created a more holistic content strategy, evolving site specific story telling components.
-Firstly we conducted a content audit across all our sites.
-We looked at all types of story formats across verticals to find universal similarities and differences.
-We also audited our competitors to see what features were being utilized the most, and then improved and expanded upon those.
+Prior to this redesign, article templates were designed primarily for desktop, pre dating the reader shift toward mobile or a more responsive design.
+Article designs were basic and one-dimensional, lacking a cohesive system with any hierarchy.
+So we created a more thoughtful and varied content strategy, expanding story telling components.
+Firstly we conducted a content audit across all brands.
+We looked at all story formats across verticals to find universal similarities and differences.
+We also audited our competitors to see what features were most commonly utilized, and then improved and expanded upon those.

 articles: PAGE TEMPLATE SYSTEM

-We came up with a new system that gave the reader a better sense of what they were going to get, arriving on any given story, ranking stories via a lede design that created a visual hierarchy that helped signal the size and importance, and type of story.
-We reconsidered the ad interruption framework and how to make a cleaner experience above the fold by making tradeoffs further down the page with more frequent ad interruptions.
-We allowed desktop to maintain an uninterrupted story by placing display advertising in a second column to the right of the story body.
+We came up with a new system that gave the reader a better indication of what they were about to get, landing on any given story, ranking stories via a lede design that created a visual hierarchy that helped signal the length, importance, and kind of story.
+We reconsidered the ad interruptions and how to make a cleaner experience above the fold by making tradeoffs further down the page with more frequent ads there.
+We allowed desktop to maintain an uninterrupted story body by placing display advertising in a second column to the right of the body copy.

 articles: lede system

-Several variables create a very flexible lede, that feels more considered, and custom than a standardized template system on a CMS.
+Several variables create a very flexible lede area, that feels more custom than a standardized page on a CMS.
 It includes a variety of lede image orientations, from an inset to a fully responsive lede, and several contextualizing and packaging devices.

 articles: feature (SerIAL/PACKAGE) lede

-The “serial feature” template is for feature worthy stories that could be part of a package or a series, or regular column, and are visually driven.
-They have a packaging device for contextualizing the article, via an author bio, a series explainer, a tv recap info box, or an article ecommerce product count.
+The “serial feature” template is for feature worthy stories that could be part of a package or a series, or regular column, and have original or commissioned visuals (as opposed to stock or supplied imagery).
+There is a packaging device for contextualizing the article, via an author bio, a series explainer, a tv recap info box, or an article ecommerce product count.

 articles: special feature template

-The “special feature” template is for the most important stories, with the highest quality lede artwork, worthy of the upper most position on the page.
+The “special feature” template is for the most important stories, with the highest quality imagery, worthy of the upper most position on the page.

 articles: display type system